 - Add some of your favorite add-ins!
 Make this recipe your own and add your favorite banana bread add-ins: chocolate chips, chopped walnuts, chopped pecans, chocolate chunks, banana slices, chopped fruit, and more!
 Be creative!

 - Be patient!
 I know it’s extremely tempting to eat this banana bread as it is pulled out of the oven, but let the loaf cool for at least 20 minutes so it will be more firm and won’t crumble up.
-This banana bread is extra moist and melt in your mouth delicious, so it will be worth it to wait these 20 minutes.
+This banana bread is extra moist and melts in your mouth delicious, so it will be worth it to wait these 20 minutes.

 This banana bread will last for up to 4 days stored in an airtight container at room temperature.